The following article is part of the self-preparation for the modern BVOP® Certified Project Manager program.

-Requesting support, advises and knowledge from different professionals assigned to a project or external parties interested in the project increases the transparency and the efficiency of the custom realizations sets and helps filling gaps.
-Different parties may share important information about their specifics of work, problems, and needs.
+Requesting support, advice, and knowledge from different professionals assigned to a project or from external parties interested in the project increases the transparency and the efficiency of the custom realization sets and helps to fill in gaps.
+Different parties may share valuable information about their work, problems, and needs.

-When realizations sets are already discussed and agreed as suitable, the Business Value Oriented Program Management (BVOPGM) office may need to apply changes and modifications before a project starts.
+When realization sets are discussed and agreed upon, the Business Value-Oriented Program Management (BVOPGM) office needs to apply changes before the project starts.

-Modified realizations sets need to be clear and understandable by everyone involved in the program.
-Presenting and discussing the modified realizations sets to all involved parties and teams is a method for their validation.
-Feedback is expected and non-efficient topics and potential modifications may need to be discussed.
+Modified realization sets need to be clear and comprehensible to everyone involved in the program.
+Presenting and discussing the modified realization sets to all involved parties and teams is a method for their validation.
+Feedback is expected, and non-efficient topics and potential modifications need to be discussed.

-All changes and modifications of the realizations sets need to be communicated to all involved in the program or project parties and teams.
+All changes and modifications of the realization sets need to be shared with all involved parties and teams.

-Fully understanding of practices and realizations sets may improve the general teams' productivity.
+Full understanding of practices and realization sets may improve the overall teams' productivity.

-Observations of realizations sets and the actual outcomes is an important activity during the realization of the project.
+Observations of realization sets and the actual outcomes are important activities during the realization of the project.

-Observation needs to be valuable activity and waste should be avoided.
-Definitions of exact subjects of observations are needed.
+Observation needs to be a valuable activity, and waste should be avoided.
+The exact subjects of observation need to be defined.